wkjagt/Extendible-Web-Socket-Server/README.md

 Thanks!
 -------

 A big thank you goes to georgenava, whose example code was great for learning how to do a basic implementation of websockets in PHP.
-The run() method in my implementation and some other parts are taken almost literally from his code at http://code.google.com/p/phpwebsocket/
+The run() method in my implementation and some other parts are taken almost literally from his code at http://code.google.com/p/phpwebsocket/ and https://github.com/GeorgeNava/phpwebsocket